dougy147/idiomatik/README.md

 However, that could also lead to problems when we will consider solving expressions starting by the most nested sub-expressions.
 Indeed, we shouldn't unwrap an expression before solving what is inside (that obviously depends on the property we want for the language we build...).
 Adding a META operator like `$`, meaning `ANY_OPERAND`, could be helpful.

-Rewrite rules put aside, `idiomatik` is by default [PEMDAS](https://en.wikipedia.org/wiki/Order_of_operations#Mnemonics) compliant, solving propositions in the "right" order, even when parenthesis are missing.
-This is by default but it is configurable thanks to a priority value given to operators in the `SYMBOL_TABLE` (the lowest, the highest in priority).
-Some special cases are not consensual when considering the "correct solving order", so choices are to be made, potentially compromising full control.
-For example, [serial exponentiation](https://en.wikipedia.org/wiki/Order_of_operations#Special_cases) is hard coded in `idiomatik` to be solved left to right (i.e. $2^3^4 = (2^3)^4 = 4096$).
-One would probably need to assign a direction of precedence to each operator to allow flexibility.
+Rewrite rules put aside, `idiomatik` is by default [PEMDAS](https://en.wikipedia.org/wiki/Order_of_operations#Mnemonics) compliant, solving propositions in the "correct" order, even when parenthesis are missing.
+This is by default but it is configurable thanks to a priority value given to operators in the `SYMBOL_TABLE`.
+Some special cases are not consensual when considering the "correct solving order" (e.g. [serial exponentiation](https://en.wikipedia.org/wiki/Order_of_operations#Special_cases)), so choices are to be made, potentially compromising full control. `idiomatik` allows users to chose the direction in which operators are going to be evaluated when solving an expression : in the `SYMBOL_TABLE` negative priority values goes from rigth to left, positive from left to right, while null separates an expression side by side.

 This process of desambiguation is of course of interest to solve expressions, but also to draw trees (a goal of a near future).